 You can never have too many teapots..

-Many of us have enjoyed the Regency splendour of shows like Bridgerton with the elaborate tea settings in glorious palaces and stately homes lately.
-Together with popular shows, The Crown, Sanditon, Downtown Abby, or The Queen and Pride Prejudice have given rise to increased interest in many of our everyday objects; tea sets, vintage delicate…
+Many of us have enjoyed the Regency splendour of shows like Bridgerton with the elaborate tea settings in glorious palaces and stately homes.
+With popular shows like The Crown, Sanditon, Downtown Abbey, The Queen and Pride Prejudice have increased interest in many of our everyday objects; tea sets, vintage delicate china cups, saucers, and teapots….

 “I find it harder and harder every day to live up to my blue china”.